complight/complight.github.io/docs/documentation/getting_started.md

 - Are you receiving calendar invitations for weekly group meetings?
 Reach out to Kaan or any other team member and ask, [k.aksit@ucl.ac.uk](mailto:k.aksit@ucl.ac.uk).
 - Do you have a research plan?
 What are your goals?
 How will your research impact the society in the near and far future?
 Tinker deeply in a structured manner.
 Agree with Kaan and your other supervisors.
 Reach out to them and initiate conversations about your roadmap towards your degree.
 - Do you know where you can find the term dates and closures?
 Visit [this website](https://www.ucl.ac.uk/students/life-ucl/term-dates-and-closures-2021-22) and [this website](https://www.ucl.ac.uk/estates/sites/estates/files/cal_term_times_2021_2022.pdf) for more.
+- Do you know where you can book the meeting room 402 at 169 Euston Road?
+Visit [CMIS GO system](https://roombooking-current.ucl.ac.uk/) for booking purposes.

 ### Suggestions
 These are some suggestions to help you get establishing yourself as a collaborative member of the group.